Parkview Health Logo

 What are the signs of a heat stroke?

-Heat stroke is when the body’s internal temperature rises above 106 degrees Fahrenheit and is usually associated with a decline or change in mental function.
-The body loses its ability to manage heat at this point and without immediate treatment and cooling protocols, the condition could result in death.
+Heat stroke occurs when the body's internal temperature rises above 106 degrees Fahrenheit and is usually associated with a decline or change in mental function.
+At this point, the body loses its ability to manage heat, and without immediate treatment and cooling protocols, the condition could result in death.
+Additional signs of heat stroke to be on the lookout for:

 What is the difference between heat exhaustion and heat stroke?

-Heat exhaustion is on a continuum with heat stroke and precedes heat stroke.
-If you are able to get out of the heat, hydrate and replace electrolytes, it is possible to arrest the development of heat stroke and reverse heat exhaustion.
+Heat exhaustion exists on a continuum with heat stroke and precedes it.
+If you can get out of the heat, hydrate and replace electrolytes, you can stop the development of heat stroke and reverse heat exhaustion.
+Before heat stroke develops, individuals may experience:

 How long is it safe to be outside if the heat index is over 100 degrees?